-The GLM400CL Balze has an additional measuring button on the side with which the device can be switched on and off and a measuring process can be started.
-Even in tricky situations and in any environment a comfortable handling can be ensured and measurements are possible without or with less dislocations.
+The GLM400CL Blaze has an additional measuring button on the side with which the device can be switched on and off and a measuring process can be started.
+Even in tricky situations and in any environment comfortable handling can be ensured and measurements are possible without or with fewer dislocations.

 Particularly easy to read colour display with robust protective glass